-Late last year, a large commercial laundry business in Sydney, decided to replace its two aging Gorman Rupp 14A20-B sewage pumps which had been in service at the plant since 1989.
+Late last year, a large commercial laundry business in Sydney, decided to replace its two aging Gorman Rupp 14A20-B pumps which had been in service at the plant since 1989.

 The two existing pumps had been operating in quite a harsh environment pumping used laundry water back to an internal treatment plant.